Know More About HIPAA Security Policy

 Safeguards Sections of the Security Rule

-Table 1 contains a list of implementation specifications and standards that address Administrative, Technical and Physical Section of the security rule.
+Table 1 contains a list of implementation specifications and standards that address the Administrative, Technical, and Physical sections of the security rule.

 - Column 1 of the table lists the Security Rule standards.